public interface IHDF5OpaqueWriter extends IHDF5OpaqueReader

 to represent this opaque type.HDF5OpaqueType createArray(java.lang.String objectPath, java.lang.String tag, long size, int blockSize, HDF5GenericStorageFeatures features)

-writeArrayBlock(String, HDF5OpaqueType, byte[], long)
+writeArrayBlock(String, HDF5OpaqueType, byte[], long) and

 writeArrayBlockWithOffset(String, HDF5OpaqueType, byte[], int, long)